Peter Smith's Leeds Rhinos player ratings as Super League campaign begins with tough win v Salford Red Devils

 In front of a bumper crowd of 15,126, Rhinos went behind three times and were six points adrift at the break, but a strong second half performance saw them squeeze home.
-There were a couple of outstanding performances in a solid team display.
+The hosts looked rusty at times and the game never reached great heights, but there were a couple of very good performances in a solid team display.
 Here’s how the Leeds players rated.

 1. Full-back: Lachie Miller (squad number one)